YassineKhalfi/yassinekhalfi.github.io/README.md

 ## Social networks studied

-In our data story, we will use data from 4 social networks: <b>Twitter, Stack Overflow, Reddit and Baidu</b>.
+In our data story, we will use data from 4 social networks: <b>Twitter, Stack Overflow, Weibo and Reddit</b>.
 We will present these social networks and then we will look in more detail at the datasets we were able to use for each social network.

 <div class="container">
     <div class="row" style="background-color: #1DA1F2;">